The Norman Centre in Mile Cross offers a wide range of community, educational and recreational facilities to everybody, all at affordable prices.

-Our highly qualified and friendly staff can offer advice and even provide you with a personal fitness programme for your needs - whether you are a beginner or experienced gym user.
-The gym has a wide range of the latest equipment and we are the only gym in Norwich with Inclusive Fitness Initiative (IFI) accreditation, meaning that staff are specifically trained to advise disabled customers.
+Our highly qualified and friendly staff can offer advice and even provide you with a personal fitness program for your needs - whether you are a beginner or experienced gym user.
+The gym has Inclusive Fitness Initiative (IFI) accreditation, meaning that staff are specifically trained to advise disabled customers

 The Norman Centre offers a competitive standard four rink bowls hall and is home to the resident bowls club.
 Newcomers are welcome whether beginners or experienced players, and there are specially adapted chairs to make bowls accessible to people with a disability.
 Coaching is available on request and competitions are run throughout the year.

 You can also use the rinks on a more casual pay and pay basis with shoes and bowls available for hire.

 Courts and tables are available for hire, or you could join one of the groups at the centre.
 Check our timetable to find out more.
 Equipment is also available for hire.